What is civil forfeiture?

 Does civil forfeiture take the profit out of crime?

-This issue is debatable.
-Certainly, civil forfeiture has taken the profit out of certain crimes committed by certain individuals.
-In addition, it increases the financial risk involved in crime.
-Greater risks, however, can result in greater profits for criminals who are not caught.
+This is debatable.
+Civil forfeiture has undoubtedly taken profit from specific criminals who get caught, and may increase the financial risk faced by criminals in general.
+Greater risks, however, can result in greater profits for criminals who don’t get caught.
 Drug prices, for example, have been shown to steadily increase as law enforcement efforts are stepped up.
-This leads to a steady increase in profits for the criminals who are able to remain a step ahead of law enforcement, especially organized gangs.
+This can lead to increased profits for criminals who stay step ahead of law enforcement, especially organized gangs.

 Obviously, this depends on the nature of the case and the evidence available.
-So far, provincial governments have had a virtually unblemished track record of successfully obtaining forfeiture, including in cases where the evidence of guilt falls well short of the criminal standard.
+Provincial governments are often able to obtain a forfeiture order even in cases where the evidence of guilt falls well short of the criminal standard.
 For this reason, many civil forfeiture defendants either settle out of court, or simply give up and abandon their property.
 Defendants should always consult counsel before making such a decision.

 Is it possible to resist forfeiture?

-Despite the formidable record of provincial governments in achieving forfeiture, it is indeed possible for defendants to retain their property if they can demonstrate that forfeiture in the circumstances is “not in the interests of justice.”
-Most civil forfeiture statutes have an explicit section providing for this defence.
-Even in Alberta, where such a defence is not explicitly found in the province’s legislation, the Court of Appeal has stated that judges retain the discretion to refuse to order forfeiture in cases where such an order would be manifestly unjust or disproportionate.
+Despite the formidable record of provincial governments in achieving forfeiture, it is indeed possible for defendants to retain their property if the government fails to prove unlawful activity on the balance of probabilities, or if the defendant can show that forfeiture is “contrary to the interests of justice.”
+Most civil forfeiture statutes have an explicit section providing for an “interests of justice” defence.
+Even in Alberta, where such a defence is not explicitly available, the Court of Appeal has stated that judges retain the discretion to deny a manifestly unjust or disproportionate forfeiture order.

 Is civil forfeiture constitutional?